On Being An Oncologist

 Cole is artist-in-residence at The University of Texas-Houston, where she conducts a series of workshops on empathic physician/patient communication, as well as classes in literature and medicine.
 In addition, Cole gives numerous public presentations on the human face of medicine for healthcare and end-of-life care organizations across the country.

-Applying for CME Credit
+Applying for CME and RME Credit

 Transcripts and Captions